trussworks/Engineering-Playbook/web/frontend/README.md

 We typically choose React as our front end framework of choice.

+### Languages

+We are cautiously optimistic about recommending [TypeScript](https://www.typescriptlang.org/) after using it on multiple projects.
+We have compiled some [TypeScript Resources](./typescript.md).

 ### Testing

 #### Test Runners and Libraries (for React)